The Best Whanganui National Park Experiences

 This 3-hour return walk takes you through stunning native forest to a picturesque waterfall tumbling down the Kaiwhakauka Stream.
 Look out for the rare blue duck (whio) that features on the NZ$10 note.
 The track is mainly flat but sometimes muddy.

 Location: Starts at the end of Oio Road, Whakahoro, at Blue Duck Station.
-45km west of State Highway 4 near Owhango.
+45km (28 miles) west of State Highway 4 near Owhango.